obsoletestudio/spring2022/Session 2 - 22 May/README.md

 - evaluating the random() function in the console
 - using the random() function
+- making a randomly placed circle at every frame

+### Updating Last weeks exercise with the use of the random() function

+- random positioning of objects
+- the noLoop() function (creating a still)
+- the frameRate() function (creating a slow animation)

 ## A Practical Scenario : The Random Walker